Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Classification

 The condition can be classified into "salt-wasting", "simple virilizing", and "nonclassical" forms.

-The salt-wasting and simple virilizing types are sometimes grouped together as "classical".
+The salt-wasting and simple virilizing types are sometimes grouped as "classical".

 Newborn screening

 Conditions justifying newborn screening for any disorder include (1) a simple test with an acceptable sensitivity and specificity, (2) a dire consequence if not diagnosed early, (3) an effective treatment if diagnosed, and (4) a frequency in the population high enough to justify the expense.
-In the last decade more states and countries are adopting newborn screening for salt-wasting CAH due to 21-hydroxylase deficiency, which leads to death in the first month of life if not recognized.
+In the last decade, more states and countries have adopted newborn screening for salt-wasting CAH due to 21-hydroxylase deficiency, which leads to death in the first month of life if not recognized.

 The salt-wasting form of CAH has an incidence of 1 in 15,000 births and is potentially fatal within a month if untreated.
 Steroid replacement is a simple, effective treatment.
-However, the screening test itself is less than perfect.

-While the 17α-hydroxyprogesterone level is easy to measure and sensitive (rarely missing real cases), the test has a poorer specificity.
+However, the screening test itself is less than perfect, because of low specificity and high levels of false positives, meaning that the tests sometimes give incorrect results, saying the baby has CAH when they actually do not.
+This can make the family worried and spend money unnecessarily on hospital visits and extra tests that are not needed.
+For the newborn screening, levels of 17α-hydroxyprogesterone (17OHP) are typically measured against predetermined cutoff, which depends on the measurement method.
+While the 17OHP level is easy to measure and sensitive (rarely missing real cases), the test has a poorer specificity, giving high rates of false positives.
 Screening programs in the United States have reported that 99% of positive screens turn out to be false positives upon investigation of the infant.
 This is a higher rate of false positives than the screening tests for many other congenital metabolic diseases.

-Measurement of 17α-hydroxyprogesterone (17α-OHP) by LC-MS/MS reduces false positive rate in newborn screening in comparison to measurement by immunoassays.
-17α-OHP steroid precursors and their sulphated conjugates which are present in the first two days after birth in healthy infants and longer in pre-term neonates, cross-react in immunoassays with 17α-OHP, giving falsely high 17α-OHP levels.
+Measurement 17OHP by LC-MS/MS reduces the false positive rate in newborn screening compared to measurement by immunoassays.
+17OHP steroid precursors and their sulphated conjugates which are present in the first two days after birth in healthy infants and longer in pre-term neonates, cross-react in immunoassays with 17OHP, giving falsely high 17OHP levels.

 When a positive result is detected, the infant must be referred to a pediatric endocrinologist to confirm or disprove the diagnosis.
 Since most infants with salt-wasting CAH become critically ill by 2 weeks of age, the evaluation must be done rapidly despite the high false positive rate.

-Levels of 17α-hydroxyprogesterone, androstenedione, and cortisol may play a role in screening.
+Levels of 17OHP, androstenedione, and cortisol may play a role in screening.

 Additional markers

-While 17α-hydroxyprogesterone with or without ACTH stimulation is the main marker for 21-hydroxylase deficiency, other markers have been proposed, with various degrees of acceptance:
+While 17OHP with or without ACTH stimulation is the main marker for 21-hydroxylase deficiency, other markers have been proposed, with various degrees of acceptance: